CapricanDRJ/witchers_shakespeare/index.md

 Behold the kingdom's ruin, all its glories flown!

 *[A gesture grand, Minos unveils the sight,
-The once proud Watchers' realm, engulfed in night.
+The once proud Witchers' realm, engulfed in night.
 Towers crumble, walls dissolve in smoke,
 A pyre of memories, a cruel, tragic joke.]*